Skip to content

 pip install ffmpeg-python

-After installing, you can import it like “import ffmpeg”.
+After installation, you can import it using the command “import ffmpeg”.

 Example